tdilauro/Simplified-wiki/MultipleAuthenticationMechanisms.md

 * In general, patrons lose borrowing privileges if they are blocked or if they accrue excessive fines.
 * Although all Sierra libraries use the `MBLOCK[p56]` field to convey block status, different ILS installations have different rules about which values for `MBLOCK[p56]` mean the patron has lost borrowing privileges.
-* Rules about what dollar amount constitutes an "excessive" fine seem to be set ILS-wide, meaning that different libraries within a consortium do not have latitude to change this number.
+* Rules about what dollar amount constitutes an "excessive" fine are sometimes set ILS-wide and sometimes set by individual libraries within a consortium.
 * NYPL uses the patron type (derived from the `P TYPE[p47]` field) to control access to different types of books.
 For example, your patron type may restrict you to borrowing childrens' books.
 * Open Ebooks uses the patron type (derived from the FirstBook barcode for or by asking the Clever API for grade level) to control which lane you're directed to.
 For example, your patron type may send you to the Early Grade lane or the Young Adult lane.